-(1) The department responsible for development planning in the Municipality must submit the proposed land use scheme and all relevant supporting documentation to the Council with a recommendation for adoption.
+(1) The land use scheme committee must submit the proposed land use scheme and all relevant supporting documentation to the Council with a recommendation for adoption.

 (2) The Council must consider and adopt the land use scheme with or without amendments.